Coronavirus incubation could be longer than 14 days; global infection numbers rise

 “There is quite an evident contagion, a very strong one,” said Giulio Gallera, health chief of the northern Lombardy region, which has seen the majority of the cases.

-Italian officials on Friday attributed the country’s first death to the coronavirus, and on Saturday said a 77-year-old woman had also tested positive for the virus after being found dead in her home.
-But Italian authorities said the woman suffered from other health conditions, and they were unsure whether it was the virus that had killed her.
+Italian officials on Friday attributed the country’s first death to the coronavirus, and on Saturday said that a 77-year-old woman had also tested positive for the virus after being found dead in her home.
+But Italian authorities said the woman suffered from other health conditions, and were unsure whether it was the virus that had killed her.

-As of Saturday afternoon, there were 39 confirmed cases in the prosperous Lombardy region, which includes the country’s financial hub, Milan.
-There were another 12 cases in the neighboring northern region of Veneto.
+The cases in Italy appeared concentrated in the prosperous Lombardy region, which includes the country’s financial hub, Milan, and other areas nearby.

-The regional president of Veneto, Luca Zaia, said it is becoming harder to figure out how the virus is jumping from one place to the next.

-“It goes to show you that having other cases of contagion is absolutely possible,” Zaia said.

 According to Italian media reports, one of the first people to come down with the virus was a 38-year-old who’d had dinner with somebody who had just come back from China.
 But some three weeks passed between that dinner and the time the man came down with a fever.
 In between, he ran a half-marathon, played soccer and traveled to several towns, according to La Repubblica, a major Italian daily.

-Iran, meanwhile, announced its fifth death from the virus, raising the country’s confirmed cases to 28.
+Meanwhile, the number of confirmed cases of the virus in Iran has risen to 28.

-The outbreak in Iran has so far been centered in the holy Shiite city of Qom, where on Wednesday authorities suspended schools and religious gatherings as a precaution.
+The outbreak there has so far been centered on the holy Shiite city of Qom, where on Wednesday authorities suspended schools and religious gatherings as a precaution.
 On Saturday, Iranian authorities also closed schools in the capital, Tehran, and issued a temporary ban on cinemas and art-related events across the country, state-run Fars News Agency reported.

 Other countries in the region have also reacted with alarm, particularly after Lebanon’s first coronavirus case Friday was found to be a woman who had just traveled from Qom.